Level/abstract-leveldown/UPGRADING.md

 ### Default `_serializeKey` and `_serializeValue` became identity functions

 They return whatever is given.
 Previously they were opinionated and mostly geared towards string- and Buffer-based storages.
 Implementations that didn't already define their own serialization should now do so, according to the types that they support.
-Please refer to the [README](README.md) for recommendations.
+Please refer to the [README](README.md) for recommended behavior.

 ### Range options are serialized